vavoor/pipifax-lang/README.md

 [assignments.md](assignments.md) for the details.
 Each assignment adds to the functionality of the compiler.
 The example code for each assignment can be found on a corresponding branch in this repo.

+The target of the compiler is [RARS](https://github.com/TheThirdOne/rars), an emulator of the RISC-V instruction set.